Culinary Arts Training Program

 Chef David Luong

-David Luong’s Culinary Arts education began in 2001 at California Culinary Academy.
+David’s Culinary Arts education began at California Culinary Academy.
 He has worked along side many talented chefs throughout his career.
-Through the years David had some challenges and contemplated changing careers until he found JobTrain and regained his passion for cooking.
-David graduated the Culinary Arts program in 2014 and landed a job at Bon Appétit at Google before even finishing the program.
-One of his favorite places he had the privilege to work for was Center Plate at AT&T Giants Ballpark because he grew up a Giants fan.
-David also worked for Stanford Hospital and El Camino Hospital in the commercial Kitchens as well as Catered Too Catering and Spago, a Wolf Puck Gang restaurant.
-David has dedicated time to feeding the less fortunate by serving the communities in San Francisco and San Jose.
+Through the years he had some challenges and considered changing his career until he found JobTrain and regained his passion for cooking.
+David graduated from the Culinary Arts program in 2014.
+One of his favorite places he worked for were sporting venues.
+He has also worked for Google, hospitals, food trucks, and in Michelin star restaurants.
+David has dedicated some of his time feeding the less fortunate by serving the communities in San Francisco and San Jose.
+David trains his students to be ready for any challenges they may face in any type of culinary setting, whether it is in private, restaurant or commercial.
+As a JobTrain alumnae, David wants his students to know that if you work hard anything is possible and you can do anything you put your mind to.